luigi23997/CommodityStorage/README.md

 ## Test.ipyn
 In test.ipynb there an example with the analysis of natural gas storage, with price prediction using Fourier series and linear regression.
+Data from JPMorgan Chase & Co.
+Quantitative Research Job Simulation - Forage